-The property is of a type for which there tends to be a reasonable demand.
+The property is of a type for which there tends to be a reasonable demand, however due to the property's layout and arrangement having former shop space included the property is not considered suitable for normal domestic mortgage purposes.
 With the property market having been more buoyant in the more recent past following Covid restrictions, a number of properties are selling at figures in excess of the Home Report value.
 It is unclear how long these market conditions and trends will continue.

-Report Author: Keith Bowman BSc MRICS Registered Valuer Firm: Torrance Partnership LLP Address: 165 High Street Invergordon Ross-shire IV18 OAL Electronically signed by: Keith Bowman BSc MRICS Registered Valuer Date of report: 5 th May 2023
+Report Author: Keith J Bowman BSc MRICS Registered Valuer Firm: Torrance Partnership LLP Address: 165 High Street, Invergordon, IV18 0AL Electronically signed by: Keith J Bowman BSc MRICS Registered Valuer Date of report: 25 th July 2023